Detective Degree Holder Entry Programme (DHEP)

 - A fully-funded graduate diploma in professional policing practice on completion of your two years training and probation period.

-- 22 days annual leave a year, rising to 30 days a year depending on your length of service.
+- 22 days per year annual leave, rising to 30 days (based on a working day of 7.4 hours) a year depending on your length of service.

 - Highly competitive pension scheme.